Editorial Standards

 Eligibility Rules and Practical Limits

 Only the filer or an authorized person for that filer can request the extension.
-For the automatic 90‑day extension, the form does not require a signature.
+Every Form 8809‑I must be signed under penalties of perjury – signature, title, and date – by an authorized officer or representative, including the automatic extension request.
 For a hardship extension, the form must be signed by the filer or a duly authorized person, and the explanation must be specific and supported.
 None of this delays due diligence or withholding, and none of it waives penalties if you miss the extended deadline without reasonable cause.

 Who Can Request